Introduction to Cluster Algebras. Chapter 7: Grassmann necklaces and weakly separated collections

 Then, by definition, $I \leq_{\ell} J$ if and only if $i_1 \leq_{\ell} j_1,\dots, i_a \leq_{\ell} j_a$. \end{definition}

 \begin{definition} For a Grassmann necklace $\mathcal{I}=(I_1,\dots,I_b)$ of type $(a,b)$, we define the associated \emph{positroid} $\mathcal{M}_{\mathcal{I}}$ by

 \end{definition}

-As we will see in Chapter~\ref{ch:Grassmannians}, positroids are the (realizable) \emph{matroids} that arise from full rank $a\times b$ matrices with all Pl\"ucker coordinate nonnegative.
+As we will see in a subsequent chapter, positroids are the (realizable) \emph{matroids} that arise from full rank $a\times b$ matrices with all Pl\"ucker coordinates nonnegative.
 Abstractly, one may also define a \emph{positively oriented matroid} to be an oriented matroid on $\{1,2,\dots,b\}$ whose chirotope takes nonnegative values on any ordered subset $\{i_1< \dots < i_a\}$.
 By \cite{Ardila-Rincon-Williams}, these two notions are the same, in other words, every positively oriented matroid is realizable.

 \begin{example} Let $\mathcal{I}=\mathcal{I}(\dpi_{a,b})$, see~\eqref{eq:I-dpi-ab}.
 Then $\mathcal{M}_{\mathcal{I}}=\binom{[b]}{a}$, i.e., the positroid associated with~$\mathcal{I}$ contains all $a$-element subsets of $\{1,\dots,b\}$. \end{example}